VerdictAI

 How many pieces do I actually need?

-Are these sets actually dishwasher safe?
+Are these sets dishwasher safe?